timbiles/vanillaJS-assignment/Part2/README.md

 ### Instructions

+- Open `index.html`.
-- In `index.html`, assign a specific id to each section tag.
-These are our 4 cards.
-Have each id be a different playing card suit (diamonds, clubs, hearts, and spades).
+- Assign a specific id to each section tag.
+These are the 4 cards in our hand.
+Have each id match the corresponding playing card suit (diamonds, clubs, hearts, and spades).
-- Create a button under the input fields.
+- Create a button beneath the input fields.
-- Assign two attribute to the button:
+- Assign two attributes to the button:
     - A specific id.
-    - an onclick event called `setCard`.
+    - An onclick event called `setCard`.
+- Open `index.js`
-- In `index.js`, using getElementById and the onclick event, create a function that captures the card element based off of the value (id) that is passed into first input field.
+- Using getElementById and the onclick event, create a function that captures the card element based off of the value (id) that is passed into first input field.
 - Console.log the result, and check the developer console.